 I ended up moving those sites to InMotion Hosting, which has provided excellent service.
-This particular site is hosted on 1and1, but I will probably be migrating it to another web host in the near future.
-I have heard great things about SiteGround, and am thinking about trying them out.
+This particular site was hosted on 1and1, but I recently migrated it (and a bunch of other sites) to SiteGround.

 Do you have any questions or comments about choosing the best shared web hosting for your WordPress website?

 Leave a comment below and let me know your thoughts.